Hydride: Transition metal hydride complexes

 Transition metal hydrides include compounds that can be classified as covalent hydrides.
 Some are even classified as interstitial hydrides and other bridging hydrides.
 Classical transition metal hydride feature a single bond between the hydrogen centre and the transition metal.
 Some transition metal hydrides are acidic, e.g., HCo(CO)4 and H2Fe(CO)4.
 The anions potassium nonahydridorhenate [ReH9](2-) and [FeH6](4-) are examples from the growing collection of known molecular homoleptic metal hydrides.
 As pseudohalides, hydride ligands are capable of bonding with positively polarized hydrogen centres.
 This interaction, called dihydrogen bonding, is similar to hydrogen bonding, which exists between positively polarized protons and electronegative atoms with open lone pairs.

-Protides

-Hydrides containing protium are known as protides.

-Deuterides
+Isotopes

-Hydrides containing deuterium are known as deuterides.
+Hydrides containing protium are known as protides, hydrides containing deuterium are known as deuterides, and hydrides containing tritium are known as tritides.
 Some deuterides, such as LiD, are important fusion fuels in thermonuclear weapons and useful moderators in nuclear reactors.

-Tritides

-Hydrides containing tritium are known as tritides.